juan-rybczinski/AndroidKotlinFundamentals/TrackMySleepQuality-Starter/README.md

 - Also when building the in-memory database, the code calls another test-specific method, `allowMainThreadQueries`.
 By default, you get an error if you try to run queries on the main thread.
 This method allows you to run tests on the main thread, which you should only do during testing.
 - In a test method annotated with `@Test`, you create, insert, and retrieve a `SleepNight`, and assert that they are the same.
 If anything goes wrong, throw an exception.
 In a real test, you would have multiple `@Test` methods.
 - When testing is done, the function annotated with `@After` executes to close the database.

+### `<merge>`

+The `merge` tag can be used to eliminate redundant layouts when including layouts, and it's a good idea to use it.
+An example of a redundant layout would be ConstraintLayout > LinearLayout > TextView, where the system might be able to eliminate the LinearLayout.
+This kind of optimization can simplify the view hierarchy and improve app performance.